 Fergus and his two sons rode north to the Antrim coast and from there crossed over to the shores of Argyle, eventually making their way to Glen Etive.

-On the night of their return to Emain Macha they were greeted and feasted by the Red Branch Knights and informed that in the morning they would meet the king.
-Deidre was still worried but the sons of Usna and Fergus Mac Roth reassured her saying the king would dishonour himself if he went back on his promise.
+On the night of their return to Emain Macha, they were greeted and feasted by the Red Branch Knights and informed that in the morning they would meet the king.
+Deidre was still worried but the sons of Usna and Fergus Mac Roth reassured her saying the king would dishonor himself if he went back on his promise.

 Deirdre’s sorrow on the death of her lover

 The sons of Usna and the sons of Fergus rushed to defend Deirdre but the knights were too many and too strong.
 The king called the sons of Fergus to surrender and he would spare them.
-One, Buinne, did but the other; Illán Fionn refused to dishonour himself and fought on.
+One, Buinne, did but the other; Illán Fionn refused to dishonor himself and fought on.
 A knight, Eoghain Mac Durthacht managed to slam a spear into Naoise’s spine and Deirdre seeing her beloved fall dead to the ground collapsed in sorrow and despair.
 Soon Naoise’s brothers and Illán Fionn also fell and Conchobhar felt triumphant.
-However the druid Cathbad, angered by the King’s treachery called on him a terrible curse.
+However, the druid Cathbad, angered by the King’s treachery called on him a terrible curse.
 Fergus Mac Roth returned to the palace and saw the butchery.
-He swore an oath of vengeance and turning his back on the king and upon his own son Buinne, rode west to Connacht to serve Conchobhar’s mortal enemy Queen Meabh.
+He swore an oath of vengeance.
+Turning his back on the king and upon his own son Buinne, rode west to Connacht to serve Conchobhar’s mortal enemy Queen Meabh.